MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-device-management.md

 - m365solution-tenantmanagement
 ms.custom:
 - Ent_Solutions
-description: "Description."
+description: "An overview of device and app management for your Microsoft 365 tenant."
 ---

 # Step 5.
-Device management for your Microsoft 365 for enterprise tenancies
+Device and app management for your Microsoft 365 for enterprise tenancies

+Summary statement

+## Organization-owned devices enrolled and managed (MDM)

+## Apps for personal devices managed (MAM)

+## Intune device and app policies

+## Based on existing content

-Microsoft 365 for enterprise includes features to help manage devices, and their apps, within your organization.
-Managing mobile devices helps you secure and protect your organization's resources.
+To help you secure and protect your organization's resources, Microsoft 365 for enterprise includes features to help manage devices and their access to apps.

 There are two options for device management: